Loft Dynamics

 Loft Dynamics is a Swiss aviation simulation and training company based in Dübendorf, a suburb of Zurich.
-It was established in 2016 by Fabi Riesen, who serves as the CEO.
-Loft Dynamics produces the only virtual reality aircraft simulators in the world to receive formal regulatory approval from the Federal Aviation Administration (FAA) in the United States and the European Union Aviation Safety Agency (EASA).
+It was established in 2016 by Fabi Riesen, who serves as the CTO.
+Loft Dynamics produces the first virtual reality aircraft simulators in the world to receive formal regulatory approval from the Federal Aviation Administration (FAA) in the United States and the European Union Aviation Safety Agency (EASA).
 The company has been cited as a "global pioneer in digital aviation simulation."

 Loft Dynamics' VR training solutions span rotorcraft, eVTOLs, and fixed-wing and serve a range of operators, OEMs, schools and more—including Alaska Airlines, the Federal Aviation Administration, Airbus Helicopters, Los Angeles Police Department, Marshall University, Air Greenland, and Air Zermatt.

 Loft Dynamics states that its mission is to "revolutionize global aviation by providing best-in-class pilot training that is safe, accessible, and affordable."

 Loft Dynamics simulators use a combination of VR technology and pose tracking, a full-scale replica cockpit, and a motion platform to simulate real-world flight.
 This enables pilots to practice complex or dangerous flight maneuvers and realistically train for a range of operations and scenarios in many different environments.